caio-lucas07/Deep-Learning-PHY/README.md

 A single-user scenario with the AWGN (Additive White Gaussian Noise) channel model was adopted in this work.

 ### Project Structure
++ *Caio-Lucas-undergrad-thesis.pdf* - the thesis file in which one can read for a better and deeper understanding of the proposed problem and solution.
 + *coded-systems.ipynb* refers to the comparison between the Autoencoders and a mobile communication chain **with** encoding/decoding part (with modulation/demodulation + encoding/decoding blocks).
 + *uncoded-systems.ipynb* refers to the comparison between the Autoencoders and a mobile communication chain **without** encoding part (only with modulation/demodulation blocks).